After I have shared my blog article “Why you should invest in Singapore Property”,

 Stable Political Platform.

-Singapore is a unique case of having a single-party government since independence in 1965.
-For the past 50+ years of nation-building, unlike other countries, you can see riots, demonstration along the way, but Singapore, although is a multi-racial country, you do not see all this happening.
+Singapore is a unique case of having a single-party government since its independence in 1965.
+For the past 50+ years of nation-building, unlike in other countries, you can see riots, and demonstrations along the way, but in Singapore, although is a multi-racial country, you do not see all this happening.

-This has to give credits to the Singapore Government who always put the nations and the thought of the Singapore Citizens in mind, creating a peaceful and harmony country.
+This has to give credit to the Singapore Government who always put the nation and the thought of the Singapore Citizens in mind, creating a peaceful and harmonious country.

 With this kind of environment, your investment in Singapore will be safe.